API Security – A Guide for Every Tech Person

 Now, as you know, what is api in cyber security, we will guide you about the open-source API testing tools.
 Make sure you keep them in your regular practices to become an API expert.

-Postman is a super easy and effortless to use API testing and API development platform.
+Postman is a super easy and effortless API testing and API development platform.
 It can be used by developers as well as testers.

-The key features offered by Postman that makes it a suitable open-source platform are as follows:
+The key features offered by Postman that make it a suitable open-source platform are as follows:

-• You can easily write your manual test scripts, and upload it into Postman.
+- You can easily write your manual test scripts and upload them to Postman.
 It will automate all the manual scripts in a short period of time.

-• You can identify and do analysis on how the API is performing, and how much time it is taking to respond.
+- You can identify and do an analysis on how the API is performing, and how much time it is taking to respond.

-In order to automate your test cases, you can use SOAP UI because it consists of a large library that allows you to easily do the process.
+In order to automate your test cases, you can use SOAP UI because it consists of a large library that allows you to easily perform the process.

 Apart from this, the other features in SOAP UI are as follows:

 JMeter is basically for performance testing.
-There are many web applications that multiple users use at one time, and Jmeter is used to test how strong is the server to handle the load.
+There are many web applications that multiple users use at one time, and JMeter is used to test how strong the server is at handling the load.

-However, JMeter also have some fantastic features such as below:
+However, JMeter also has some fantastic features, such as below:

-Any HTTP request sent to Fiddler, you can reply to it as many times as you want.
-It allows you to add API extensions for free for different languages such as Java, .Net and more.
+For any HTTP request sent to Fiddler, you can reply to it as many times as you want.
+It allows you to add API extensions for free for different languages such as Java, .NET, and more.

 The key features of Fiddler are as follows:

-• Test headers, cookies, and cache directly stored during the client and server communication.
+- Test headers, cookies, and cache are directly stored in client and server communication.

-Swagger is one of the most popular and easy API testing platforms that anyone can learn to use very easily.
+Swagger is one of the most popular and easiest API testing platforms that anyone can learn to use very easily.

-Swagger is favorite of every API tester due to the following reasons:
+Swagger is the favorite of every API tester for the following reasons:

-• Using Swagger, you can directly create a top-bottom API.
+- Using Swagger, you can directly create a top-down API.

 Frequently Asked Questions About API Security testing in Cyber Security:

-1. Does API security OWASP is a part of API testing and API development?
+- Does API security OWASP play a part in API testing and API development?

-Yes, any thing that is developed or tested specifically to owasp, falls under the web api security. you can read about What is OWASP?
+Yes, anything that is developed or tested specifically for OWASP, falls under the web api security.
+You can read about What is OWASP?

-You can use Postman, owasp, burp suite, probely, 42Crunch to use as a api security scanning tool.
+You can use Postman, OWASP, Burp Suite, Probely, and 42Crunch to use as an API security scanning tool.

-1. Which is the most secured API method?
+- Which is the most secure API method?

-Using the HTTP bearer tokens are considered as the most secure method to develop or test the API security.
+Using HTTP bearer tokens is considered the most secure method to develop or test the API security.

-The Rest API and SOAP API both have their different secure and high level features that you can use.
-But if you want to secure your API in a more stronger manner, then initially you can go with SOAP API.
+The REST API and SOAP API both have their own secure and high level features that you can use.
+But if you want to secure your API in a stronger manner, then initially you can go with a SOAP API.

 Conclusion:

-It is very necessary to build a trustful relationship between a client and the server.
-Only then and then, do web applications work successfully.
+It is very necessary to build a trustworthy relationship between a client and the server.
+Only then and then do web applications work successfully.

-Our data is all over the globe and you never know who will use them against you only.
-That’s why any IT firm that uses the customer’s data should make sure that their platforms are well-secured.
+Our data is all over the globe, and you never know who will use it against you.
+That’s why any IT firm that uses the customer’s data should make sure that its platforms are well-secured.

-Stay tuned with us if you want to know more about some securities implementations available in the IT world.
+Stay tuned with us if you want to know more about some security implementations available in the IT world.
 We will be back with more details.